BernardZhao/docs/services/account.md

 Accounts may also be disabled if OCF staff need to contact you but cannot do so.

-To re-enable your account, you will need to see a Manager during [[staff hours|staff-hours]].
+To re-enable your account, you will need to see a Manager during [staff hours](/staff-hours).

 If you want to disable your OCF account, please [contact us](/docs/contact) and provide your OCF username.
 If your account appears to still be active, we may